FHIR/interversion/engine/readme.md

 * _```x```_ : XML format YYYY-MM-DDThh:nn:ss.zzzZ (uas used in FHIR XMl, JSON and Turtle formats)

 Precison will automatically be preserved.

+### translateQty

+function translateQty(value, srcUnit, tgtUnit);

+Converts a quantity from one unit to another (using UCUM)

+* _srcCode_: The value to translate from (a decimal; can be a string if the string implicity converts to a number)
+* _srcUnit_: The UCUM unit for the value
+* _tgtUnit_:  The UCUM unit to return the value in
+* _returns_: The converted value as a decimal, or null if there is none

+Conversion is done consistently with the definitions in UCUM

 ## FHIR API Object